inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ```

 Evaluating expressions is pretty simple - it's just addition, subtraction, and multiplication.
-This recursive eval function provides an fairly elegant and readable representation of a recursive algorithm:
+This recursive eval function provides a fairly elegant and readable example of a recursive algorithm:

 ```rust
 impl ExprBoxed {